jobara/lcil/README.md

 There are some "constant" database entries that should be populated into the production database.
 On the initial run

+### Restricting Registration

+The application uses [Laravel Fortify](https://laravel.com/docs/9.x/fortify) to manage authentication.
+The majority of configuration options can be found in the fortify.php config file.
+In addition, the application provides an additional layer of registration restriction by providing `registration` options in the settings.php config file.

+* `settings.registration.restricted`: defines if registration restrictions should be enforced.
+Defaults to true.
+Can also be set with the `RESTRICT_REGISTRATION` environment variable.
+* `settings.registration.allowlist`: An array of domain names to allow.
+E.g. `['example.com']`.
+If this value is removed, or an empty array, all domains will be permitted.
+* `settings.registration.blocklist`: An array of domain names to block, takes precedence over allowlist.
+  E.g `['example.com']`.
+An empty array, `[]`, can be used if no domains are blocked.

 ### Migrating and Seeding

 1. Run the database migrations